-In \cref{section:CAPs}, we present our computer-assisted method for validating local minimizers of energy functions that are invariant under rotations and translations.
-We state a validation theorem that provides sufficient conditions for proving the existence of a local minimizer near a numerical approximation and describe how these conditions are rigorously verified computationally.
-In the remaining sections, we apply this method to selected nanotube geometries and interaction potentials.
+We begin in \Cref{section:CAPs} by introducing our computer-assisted proof (CAP) method for validating critical points of energy functions that are invariant under translations and rotations, as is typical for atomistic systems in free space.
+We state a validation theorem that gives sufficient conditions to prove the existence and stability of a critical point near a numerical approximation and explain how we use a computer to verify these conditions.

-In \cref{section:geometries}, we study different nanotube connectivities, including variations in chirality and cap configurations, and use computer-assisted proofs to rigorously determine geometric differences, such as variations in tube radius caused by capping, using the harmonic interatomic potential \eqref{eq:energy_harmonic}.
-After fixing a working level of numerical accuracy, we can also rigorously determine the duration of the oscillations in tube radius along the axis.